akashsoni01/rust-key-paths/rust-keypaths/README.md

 # 🔑 Rust KeyPaths Library

-A lightweight, zero-cost abstraction library for safe, composable access to nested data structures in Rust.
-Inspired by Swift's KeyPath system, this library provides type-safe keypaths for struct fields and enum variants.
+**A static dispatch, faster alternative to `rust-key-paths`** - A lightweight, zero-cost abstraction library for safe, composable access to nested data structures in Rust.
+Inspired by Swift's KeyPath system, this library provides type-safe keypaths for struct fields and enum variants using **static dispatch** for superior performance.

+## 🚀 Why This Library?

+This is a **static dispatch, faster alternative** to the `rust-key-paths` library.
+Unlike dynamic dispatch approaches, this library uses **static dispatch** with generic closures, resulting in:

+- ✅ **Better Performance**: Write operations can be **faster than manual unwrapping** at deeper nesting levels
+- ✅ **Zero Runtime Overhead**: Static dispatch eliminates dynamic dispatch costs
+- ✅ **Compiler Optimizations**: Better inlining and optimization opportunities
+- ✅ **Type Safety**: Full compile-time type checking with zero runtime cost

 ## ✨ Features